 A teacher is on duty on the playground during school hours when children are on the playground.
 Every effort is made to avoid accidents at school.
-All minor injuries received at school will be treated from our first aid cabinets; however, should any serious accident occur or should the pupil become ill, we will notify the parents as soon as possible.
+All minor injuries received at school will be treated from our first aid cabinets and recommended to see our Nurse if feasible; however, should any serious accident occur or should the pupil become ill, we will notify the parents as soon as possible.

-MEDICATION AT SCHOOL
+MEDICATION ADMINISTRATION AT SCHOOL